Home » Desserts » Cookies » Cut-Out Sour Cream Sugar Cookies

 4. Divide, thin & color icing as needed.

-*Use the icing AS IS for piping, details, or words.
+*Use the icing AS-IS for piping, details, or words.

 **Divide icing into separate bowls for different colors.
 COVER unused BOWL(s) with a damp dish towel while not in use.
 Mix in color until desired shade is achieved.

 ***Thin icing using 1 tsp of water at a time until desired consistency.
-(For more information about consistencies go HERE.)

 ****Use clear pastry bags with rubber bands on the ends to help keep icing moist.
 Also, place unused pastry bags into a cup with a damp paper towel on the bottom to keep the tip from drying out when not in use.